RISK MANAGEMENT

 Risk management

-RiskMitigation actions
+RisksMitigation actions

 Weakening of the global economic environmentKONE strives to continuously develop its competitiveness in all regions and businesses.
-KONE has a wide geographic presence, global manufacturing capabilities and supply network, as well as a balanced business portfolio with a high share of maintenance business.
+KONE has a wide geographic presence, global manufacturing capabilities and supply network, as well as a balanced business portfolio with a high share of Service business.

 Geopolitical tensions impacting the competitiveness of KONE’s supply chain, leading to increased costs or causing potential disruptionsKONE actively monitors the development of the applicable and relevant regulations, policies and trade rules, prepares for alternative scenarios and evaluates the competitiveness and viability of KONE’s supply chain and sourcing channels.
 KONE is taking actions to mitigate the impact of tariffs, for example by applying for tariff exemptions when applicable.
 KONE also applies increased scrutiny over business operations that may be affected by international trade restrictions or other geopolitical actions.